microsoft/pai/rest-server/README.md

     {
       "code": "ForbiddenUserError",
-      "message": "User ... is not allowed to add job to ..."
+      "message": "User $username is not allowed to add job to $vcname }
-    }
     ```